 "I am all that I have ever loved in this: I am the beautiful, the noble, the pure, the grand that is mirrored about me.
-In the great harmonies, I sing; in the weavings of the sunlight through hue and form, I glide; in every heart that loves, I am pated devotee. the lover; in every dear one, I am the beloved.
+In the great harmonies, I sing; in the weavings of the sunlight through hue and form, I The emancipated devotee.
 I laugh in the innocent child, I think in the masterful reasoner.
 All men love me and there is none unloved of me.
 Life is a great symphony, and I am the musician; an enchanting romance, and I am the romancer.